YeiBlock/AICoder/README.md

-# aider is GPT powered coding in your terminal
+# AI coding in your terminal

-`aider` is a command-line chat tool that allows you to write and edit code with OpenAI's GPT models.
+`AICoder` is a command-line chat tool that allows you to write and edit code with OpenAI's GPT models.
 You can ask GPT to help you start a new project, or modify code in your existing git repo.
 Aider makes it easy to